ryoon/netbsd-ddwg/netbsd-ddwg.md

 necessary glue between the individual parts.
 Therefore, I will reference external documents, particularly section 9 of the NetBSD manual pages in many places.
-This document is mainly based on the experiences I made when I wrote the driver rf(4) (RX01/02 Floppy) for the UnixBus / QBus RX211 8" floppy controller.
+This document is mainly based on the experiences I made when I wrote the driver `rf(4)` (*R*X01/02 *F*loppy) for the UnixBus / QBus RX211 8" floppy controller.

-8" floppy?
-Those things existed?
-Yes.
-Those were the first floppies, built at the end of the 60s / beginning of the 70s.
-UniBus / QBus?
-Whatsdat?
-That's the most common bus found in VAXen (plural for VAX).
+*8" floppy?
+Those things existed?* Yes.
+Those were the first floppies, built at the end of the 60s / beginning of the 70s. *UniBus / QBus?
+Whatsdat?* That's the most common bus found in VAXen (plural for VAX).
 The VAX was the machine of the late 70s up until the beginning of the 90s.
 Then it was obsoleted by the Alpha architecture.
 BSD Unix has a long and glorious history on the VAX.
 [McK 99] But why am I